A Bike at Large is just me and the bike. In Dick van Bike we add a camper van for added chaos.

 Jan and I spend some time in The Howgill Fells where our younger family has moved to begin a new life.
 A wonderful place it is too.
 There's an introduction here.

-My bike Columbanus?
+The first bike is called Columbanus?
 Why?
-Well, he's the Patron Saint of motorcylists.
+Well, he's the Patron Saint of motorcyclists.
 I have a cycle with a motor so it's near enough.
 Plus it sounds not unlike numb anus which sort of sums it up!
+The second on is CO2.